perinatologie/hub-client-php/README.md

 Note, the v1 credentials are also used to access resources at providers for v1 security hashes.

+You can use a `.env` file, by copying the `.env.dist` to `.env` and updating it with your credentials.

 ### Run the examples

 ```sh